vrpperez7/Mod-4-Project/README.md

 <img width="284" height="300" alt="image" src="https://github.com/user-attachments/assets/2473d94d-1d0d-43bd-8737-cb3b18c4e58d" />

-This means the subset represents Monday through Friday without holidays.
-I chose this sample because it's where the bulk of the data lies, focuses on stronger demand, and highlights potentially profitable hours. </br>
+This means the subset represents weekdays (Monday through Friday) excluding holidays.
+I chose this sample because it's where the bulk of the data lies, focuses on periods of stronger demand and highlights potentially profitable hours. </br>

-To further support this decision, I performed a Welch's T-Test to find if there was a statistically significant difference between the means of workingday being true and workingday being false. </br>
+To support this decision further, I performed a Welch's T-Test to determine if there was a statistically significant difference between the means when `"workingday"` is true versus false. </br>

 ```
 # Do average hourly rides differ between working days and non-working days?